Three of the easiest vegetables to grow include a vegetable you can "practically ignore".

 Three delicious plants practically grow themselves, according to a GARDENING expert.

-TikToker Angel has a ton of great tips for beginners who want their seeds to sprout.
+TikToker Angel offers a wealth of information to beginners on how they can get their seeds growing.

-Angel (@perkyplantparentRecently, a gardener in exhibited three vegetables that require minimal attention.
+Angel (@perkyplantparentShe recently shared three of her favorite vegetables in the garden, which she says require little care.

-The woman said with a smile, wearing a shirt decorated with plants.
+She said, “Here’s the easiest food you can grow,” while wearing a shirt with illustrations of plants.

-Angel says that the tuber continues to grow underground even if a gardener is distracted.
+Angel says that the tuber continues to grow underground even if the gardener is distracted.

 Last but not least, she suggested to novice gardeners that they grab a pack of lettuce seed.